soft-eng-practicum/campusmap1/first_iteartion_meeting.md

 ### Introduction

 Our second meeting with our client(Dr. Moore) was to brief her on our progress and to show her our first working iteration of the product.
-* Eric was not able to attend the meeting with the client due to unforseen complicaitons dealing with a family member.
+* *asteriks*Eric was not able to attend the meeting with the client due to unforseen complicaitons dealing with a family member. *asteriks*

 #### Requirements Presented To Client